gravitational/teleport/rfd/0014-session-2FA.md

   multiple SSH channel multiplexed on top
 - Kubernetes: arbitrary number of k8s requests from the same client to a single k8s cluster within a short time window (seconds or minutes)
-- Web app: arbitrary number of HTTPS requests from the same client to a single application within a short time window (seconds or minutes)
+- Web app: the built-in session concept, with a shorter session expiry (minutes or hours)
 - DB: database connection from the same client to a single database, with potentially multiple queries executed on top

 ### 2nd factor

-There are a variety of 2FA options available, but for this design we'll focus on U2F hardware tokens, because:
+There are a variety of MFA options available, but for this design we'll focus on U2F hardware tokens, because:

 - portability: U2F devices are supported on all major OSs and browsers (vs